Example Of Running Record Observation

 • Syntactic Errors: Errors related to sentence structure and grammar.

 Identifying these patterns guides teachers in designing targeted interventions.
-For instance, a student consistently misreading words with specific prefixes or suffixes indicates a need for focused phonics instruction on those morphemes.
+To give you an idea, a student consistently misreading words with specific prefixes or suffixes indicates a need for focused phonics instruction on those morphemes.

 Using Running Records to Inform Instruction